thouel/my-trendingvids-webapp/README.md

 ## CI

-After each push on main branch, Vercel deploys this branch When the deployment is done, Vercel fires an event to start the e2e tests
+After each push on _main_ branch, we build, lint, run tests and then build.
+On success build, we deploy on prod env.

 ## Maintainers